AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 * **Farming:** How are the monsoon rainfall ratios likely to affect this year's crops?

-      - Every single drop of precipitation has an effect on the climate as a whole and studying and developing a model that depicts the intricate relationship between land and ocean is not an easy task.
+      - Every single drop of precipitation has an effect on the climate as a whole, and studying and developing a model that depicts the intricate relationship between land and ocean is not an easy task.
 However, there is an immense amount of data that is being registered every day from the large number of climate stations and satellite data that all nations are constantly gathering.

 * **Sport science:** Are the current coach's tactics/strategy working well for our team?

-      - Data is power and particularly in sport science as it allows the strategy of the team to be set, examined and changed through past experience and trying different tactics.
+      - Data is power, particularly in sports science, as it allows the strategy of the team to be set, examined and changed through past experience and trying different tactics.
 Reinforcement learning (RL) is particularly useful for such a task.
 You will study this branch of machine learning in the Robotics module.
-However, you should bear in mind that RL application is huge and anything that potentially has a set of actions to choose from may take advantage of RL capabilities.
+However, you should bear in mind that RL application is huge, and anything that potentially has a set of actions to choose from may take advantage of RL capabilities.

 ##Technology that you might need: